-- (1) A pilot program permit expires at the end of the pilot program unless the permit is earlier terminated or expired. - (2) The City may issue a pilot program permit that expires earlier than the time period specified in Subsection (h)(1), above, if another activity was approved by the City to occur in the same area proposed for the outdoor dining or mobile food unit parking or operation prior to the issuance of the permit or for other good cause. - (3) If a permittee has a valid pilot program permit to use an area for outdoor dining or mobile food unit parking or operation, but the City schedules or has scheduled a special event, approves or has approved an activity to occur in the permitted area for a limited period, or if the City or a public utility has a temporary lawful need for the permitted area, the permittee must vacate the permitted area and, if required by the City or public utility, must remove any tables, umbrellas, canopies, patio heaters, chairs, plants, signs, furniture, or other appurtenances, and may not resume using the permitted area until the special event or approved activity is completed or the City or public utility no longer needs access to the area.
+- (j) Permit Term. - (1) A pilot program permit expires at the end of the pilot program unless the permit is earlier terminated or expired. - (2) The City may issue a pilot program permit that expires earlier than the time period specified in Subsection (jh)(1), above, if another activity was approved by the City to occur in the same area proposed for the outdoor dining or mobile food unit parking or operation prior to the issuance of the permit or for other good cause. - (3) If a permittee has a valid pilot program permit to use an area for outdoor dining or mobile food unit parking or operation, but the City schedules or has scheduled a special event, approves or has approved an activity to occur in the permitted area for a limited period, or if the City or a public utility has a temporary lawful need for the permitted area, the permittee must vacate the permitted area and, if required by the City or public utility, must remove any tables, umbrellas, canopies, patio heaters, chairs, plants, signs, furniture, or other appurtenances, and may not resume using the permitted area until the special event or approved activity is completed or the City or public utility no longer needs access to the area.

-(i) Fees.

-- (1) An applicant must pay an applicable pilot program fees, including application and fire safety inspection fees. - (2) The City Manager is authorized to set pilot program fees. - (j) Permit Approval and Denial. - (1) The City will deny a pilot program permit if: - A. The applicant fails to: - i.
-Meet any of the requirements of a pilot program policy or this ordinance,

-- ii.
-Pay a required fee under the pilot program, including the application fee, - iii.
-Provide any needed documentation to the City related to the pilot program, - iv.
-Provide sufficient safety, health, or portable sanitation equipment, services, or facilities that are reasonably necessary to ensure that the proposed activity will be conducted with due regard to safety, - v.
-Provide sufficient waste management services, - vi.
-Provide proof that the applicant possesses or is able to obtain a license, permit, or approval required by another City ordinance or other applicable law for the conduct of all activities included as part of the proposed activity, or - vii.
+- (k) Fees. - (1) An applicant must pay an applicable pilot program fees, including application and fire safety inspection fees. - (2) The City Manager is authorized to set pilot program fees. - (1) Permit Approval and Denial. - (1) The City will deny a pilot program permit if: - A. The applicant fails to: - i.
+Meet any of the requirements of a pilot program policy or this ordinance, - ii.
+Provide to the City a complete application, including proof of required insurance, if applicable, - iii.
+If the application is for the operation of a mobile food unit, provide to the City a water and wastewater plan and information about the mobile food unit's central preparation facility or servicing area, including the name and address of the facility or servicing area, for review and approval by the City's utilities and environmental programs staff, - iv.ii.
+Pay a required fee under the pilot program, including the application fee, - v.iii.
+Provide any needed documentation to the City related to the pilot program, - vi.iv.
+Provide sufficient safety, health, or portable sanitation equipment, services, or facilities that are reasonably necessary to ensure that the proposed activity will be conducted with due regard to safety, - vii.v.
+Provide sufficient waste management services, - viii.vi.
+Provide proof that the applicant possesses or is able to obtain a license, permit, or approval required by another City ordinance or other applicable law for the conduct of all activities included as part of the proposed activity, or ix.vii.
 Make City-required revisions to a pending application; or